google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ignore the `preload` attribute.
 At the time of writing, here are some rules applied in Chrome:

-- When [Data Saver]{: .external} is enabled, Chrome forces `preload` value to `none` if video URL starts with "http" or "https".
+- When [Data Saver] is enabled, Chrome forces `preload` value to `none` if video URL starts with "http" or "https".
 - In Android 4.3, Chrome forces `preload` value to `none`.
 - On a cellular connection (2G, 3G, and 4G), Chrome forces `preload` value to `metadata`.

 ## Link preload

-As [covered] in other [articles]{: .external }, [link preload]{: .external} is a declarative fetch that allows you to force the browser to make a request for a resource without blocking the document's `onload` event.
+As [covered] in other [articles], [link preload] is a declarative fetch that allows you to force the browser to make a request for a resource without blocking the document's `onload` event.
 Resources loaded via `<link rel="preload">` are stored locally in the browser, and are effectively inert until they're explicitely referenced in the DOM, JavaScript, or CSS.

 Preload is different from prefetch in that it focuses on current navigation and fetches resources with priority based on their type (script, style, font,